lithnet/ad-password-protection-docs/Import‐CompromisedPasswordHashes.md

 ## Description
-The ```Import-BreachedPasswordHashes``` cmdlet will import a file containing newline-separated NTLM hashes into the breached password store.
+The ```Import-CompromisedPasswordHashes``` cmdlet will import a file containing newline-separated NTLM hashes into the compromised password store.

 The NTLM password files from [haveibeenpwned.com](https://haveibeenpwned.com/passwords) can be imported directly without modification using this cmdlet.
 Ensure you download the "sorted-by-hash" version of the file for the best import performance.

 ## Syntax
 ```
-Import-BreachedPasswordHashes -Filename <string> -Sorted <boolean> -BatchSize <int>
+Import-CompromisedPasswordHashes -Filename <string> -Sorted <boolean> -BatchSize <int>
 ```
 ## Parameters
 ##### `Filename`